MultiSafepay/docs/content/integrations/plugins/magento2/old/faq/why-is-a-specific-payment-method-not-visible-in-my-checkout.md

 When another gateway filter outside of MultiSafepay is activated, for example, the one from [Rico Neitzel Payment Filter](https://github.com/riconeitzel/PaymentFilter)

-Configuration errors in the Magento 2 backend and/or in the database that prevent changes from being saved, lead to configuration errors in the Magento backend and/or the database, which prevent changes from being saved.
+Configuration errors in the Magento 2 backend and/or in the database that prevent changes from being saved.

 The _Enabled in checkout_ is unchecked for the ‘MultiSafepay payment method’.
 For the MultiSafepay payment method, there is an _Enabled in checkout_ configuration option, which does not show the gateway in the checkout if it is set to _Disabled_.